Tenebris-Infernum/hElo-Bot/README.md

 ---------------
 - Clone or download the python file onto your computer, (make sure to unzip the file).
 - Download the required files on https://github.com/Rapptz/discord.py and follow instructions.
 - Go on https://discord.com/developers/applications, create a new application, name it whatever you like, open the side bar, press 'Bot' and press 'Add Bot'.
-Copy the token from the page and paste it in the python file in line 26.
+Scroll down on that page and check the 'Administrator' box, then press the 'copy' button at the bottom of the page and paste the link into a new tab, connect the bot to the server you want to add the bot to.
+Now go back on the developer portal page and copy the token and paste it in the python file in line 26.
-- Add a role called 'Pit Of Shame', and change the settings so that the user with that role cannot message on any of the channels.
+- Add a role called 'Pit Of Shame' on your server, and change the settings so that the user with that role cannot message on any of the channels.
 - Run the file.

 Joining & Leaving A Server: